xwqian1123/MR_Scripts/README.md

 > [!IMPORTANT]
 > This repository provides reproducible scripts and tools for Mendelian Randomization (MR) analysis.
 It supports functions such as causal effect inference, heterogeneity testing, and sensitivity analysis.

-> [!IMPORTANT]
-> By using this repository or any code related to it, you agree to the [legal notice](LEGAL_NOTICE.md).
-The author is **not responsible for the usage of this repository nor endorses it**, nor is the author responsible for any copies, forks, re-uploads made by other users, or anything else related to GPT4Free.
-This is the author's only account and repository.
-To prevent impersonation or irresponsible actions, please comply with the GNU GPL license this Repository uses.

 ## 📚 Table of Contents
 - [⚡ Project Description](#project-description)
 - [🛠️ Installation Guide](#installation-guide)